 First of all, if you want your yard to be filled with thick, green grass come springtime, you need to take precautions throughout the year to minimize the spread of invasive common yard weeds.
 Most homeowners don’t realize they need to invest in weed control during the winter months.
 There are two types of products homeowners should research: pre-emergent and post-emergent weed treatments.

 You should apply pre-emergent weed control to your whole lawn.
 An even application protects the grass and provides ample coverage.
 These products prevent any seeds on your property from germinating and go a long way in preventing the spread of nuisance vegetation in your yard.
 Unfortunately, consumer products aren’t the strongest, and they may not be formulated to work against the most common yard weeds you’ll face, like crabgrass.
-Be sure to check the fine print!
+So, be sure to check the fine print!

 The best time to apply pre-emergent weed control for winter common yard weeds is in late fall.
 However, if you’ve added any new grass seed to your lawn, you’ll want to skip this step and rely instead on post-emergent products.

 Post-emergent weed control is applied after seeds germinate and invasive plants start to grow.
 These are spot applications, often in liquid form.
 They may kill grass and other plants, so it’s essential to apply these products sparingly and in the right places to kill weeds.

 So, if you’re not sure how to identify the common yard weeds growing in your lawn, or if you don’t want the uncertainty of treating them on your own, waste no time in contacting professionals.
 Call (678) 648-2556 for a FREE estimate from one of the area’s long-standing lawn service providers, Think Green Lawn Care.